-Raises NoSuchJobException - if there is no job with the given ID update(job)
+Raises NoSuchJobException - if there is no job with the given ID update (jobDescription)

-Persists the job in this store atomically.
+Persists changes to the state of the given JobDescription in this store atomically.

-Parameters job (toil.jobGraph.JobGraph) - the job to write to this job store delete(jobStoreID)
+Parameters job (toil.job.JobDescription) - the job to write to this job store delete(jobStoreID)

-Removes from store atomically, can not then subsequently call load(), write(), update(), etc. with the job.
+Removes the JobDescription from the store atomically.
+You may not then subsequently call load(), write(), update(), etc. with the same jobStoreID or any JobDescription bearing it.